 SC Johnson’s Award-Winning Fortaleza Hall

-Since 1939, SC Johnson's corporate architecture has become a must-see for people who appreciate great design.
-Among the wonders on our campus, the most recent addition is our award-winning Fortaleza Hall, a loving tribute to two pioneering company leaders: H.F.
+The most recent addition to our campus is the our award-winning Fortaleza Hall, a loving tribute to two pioneering company leaders: H.F.
 Johnson, Jr. and Sam Johnson.
 As our Chairman and CEO Fisk Johnson explained at its opening, “This building is intended to inspire us, to be a special place to remind us of our sense of adventure.
 It is a symbol of our unique history of innovation, creativity and progressive attitude.”

-Opened in 2010, Fortaleza Hall also reflects our commitment to sustainability — both in our buildings and in the many household products that we make.
+Opened in 2010, Fortaleza Hall also reflects our commitment to sustainability — both in our buildings and in the many household products we make.
 Fortaleza Hall is a celebration of the life-changing 1935 journey to Brazil by H.F.
-Johnson, Jr., third-generation company leader.
-Sam Johnson, his son, retraced that adventure six decades later, discovering powerful insights along the way about the power of family.
+Johnson, Jr., Sam Johnson, his son, retraced that adventure six decades later, discovering powerful insights along the way about the power of family.

-World-renowned architect Norman Foster designed the structure as a tribute to the journeys and the men who led them, and as a contemporary partner to the Frank Lloyd Wright buildings on our campus.
-It incorporates glass and light, rounded shapes and edges, interplay between interior and exterior, soaring stone columns and innovative design.
+World-renowned architect Lord Norman Foster designed the structure as a tribute to the journeys and the men who led them, and as a contemporary partner to the Frank Lloyd Wright buildings on our campus.